rom1504/img2dataset/README.md

 This can then easily be fed into machine learning training or any other use case.

-If **save_metadata** option is turned on (that's the default), then .json files named 0.json, 1.json,... are saved with these keys:
+Also .json files named 0.json, 1.json,... are saved with these keys:
 * url
 * caption
 * key of the form 000010005 : the first 5 digits are the shard id, the last 4 are the index in the shard